mikekeith52/r_objects/disaggregation/README.md

 # disaggregation_R
 How to disaggregate a count in a dataset by a unique id in R

 During a project completed at Florida State, I had to figure out a way to count the number of doctor's visits for 30,000 unique patients.
-For example, if patient 1 is in the dataset 5 times, I needed a count from 1 to 5, and this needed to be repeated for each patient.
+For example, if patient 1 is in the dataset 5 times, I needed a count from 1 to 5, and this needed to be repeated for each patient (this is the equivalent of a posexplode in Hive, and can be accomplished easily in pandas since the 0.25.3 version update).
 I searched online for a solution on R, but realized that no one has a good way to do this.
 And especially without importing several libraries and packages.
-I thought of my own solution on base R and am sharing the script in this repository so it can be of use to someone else.
+Below is my solution.

 The weaknesses of this solution are that it is not straightforward to read and it takes a long time to run on big datasets.
 It will work for very large datasets though.

 Once a count of the visits is given, then other operations can be facilitated, such as a running total of dollars spent until the patient's last visit, etc.

 # Data format
 For this solution to work, the data needs to be formatted such that there are several unique individuals (patients/customers/etc.) all tagged with their own unique marker.
 There needs to be some indication of time/sequence in the data so that it can be sorted correctly (otherwise, the counts are randomly applied).
 That's it.
 The rest can be done in base R.

 # Solution